 If time allows, you can even hop off at Fisherman’s Wharf for fish & chips, or just head back to the Empress Dock with your captain.

 Also amusing is the Harbour Ferry Ballet, where these highly maneuverable ferries perform a well choreographed routine set to music.
 See the schedule for the ballet here (runs April to October).

 5. Visit Fisherman’s Wharf

 This lively little community of floating homes, fish and ship shops and eco tourism companies makes for a fun little stop during a day of family activities in Victoria.
 In need of a quick bite but overwhelmed by the food choices?
 Go with The Fish Store for their fresh seafood and Jackson’s Ice Cream Float for sweet treats.
-Read Fisherman’s Wharf reviews or learn more on their website.

 Note: On a recent visit, I couldn’t help but notice the fact that near the seating area there were a selection of life jackets available for children.
 I found this to be a very considerate touch as I recall many occasions where I have had to hold my kids by their collars near water hazards.